How To Feed A Loon

 This recipe for Classic Meat Pie can easily be prepared ahead of time.

-You can fill the meat pies and seal them, and then refrigerate for 24 hours, or freeze up to 1 week.
+You can fill the meat pies and seal them, and then refrigerate them for 24 hours, or freeze up to 1 week.

-You can also fry (or bake) them up several hours prior to serving, and then re-heat them in the oven just before serving.
+You can also fry (or bake) them up several hours prior to serving, and then reheat them in the oven just before serving.

 Fried classic meat pies on a baking sheet